Website and App FAQs

 Q: Why am I seeing a message that says my subscription is linked to a different account?

-This message appears when you have a paid subscription and log in to the AccuWeather App with an email address that’s different from the one you first used to log in to the app.
+A: This message appears when you have a paid subscription and log in to the AccuWeather App with an email address that’s different from the one you first used to log in to the app.

 The first time you log in to the app, your paid subscription automatically links to that AccuWeather account.
 That AccuWeather account becomes the one associated with your subscription benefits.